-We have chosen to apply IAS 32 Financial Instruments, by capitalising borrowing costs that are directly attributable to the acquisition, construction or production of qualifying assets as part of the cost of those assets: in line with our accounting policy for Property, Plant & Equipment set out in note 1.
+We have chosen to apply IAS 32 Financial Instruments, by capitalising borrowing costs that are directly attributable to the acquisition, construction or production of qualifying assets as part of the cost of those assets.
+This is in line with our accounting policy for Property, Plant & Equipment set out in the Accounting Policies.

-In accordance with this policy, we have capitalised interest of £2.890m (£5.506m 2018/19) using a capitalisation rate of 3.83% (3.93% 2018/19) in relation to the on-going development of the Heart of the City II Project (formerly referred to as the Sheffield Retail Quarter).
+In accordance with this policy, we have capitalised interest of £3.479m (£2.890m 2019/20) using a capitalisation rate of 3.86% (3.83% 2019/20) in relation to the on-going development of the Heart of the City II Project (formerly referred to as the Sheffield Retail Quarter).